Minneapolis DWI Lawyer

 Exercise Your Right to Remain Silent

 Do not make small talk with law enforcement officers, other inmates, or anyone else after your arrest.
 Do not answer any questions other than those that are necessary to identify you and book you in.
 Under the Fifth Amendment, you have the right to remain silent.
 You cannot be compelled to refuse to answer questions or provide information that can be used to incriminate you.
-When officers begin asking questions, request to speak to a DWI attorney.
+When officers begin asking questions, request to speak to a DWI lawyer.

 Cooperate with the Booking Process